 Named after Mont Parnassus, the Greek mountain, Montparnasse Tower is 689ft high and offers the best panoramas in the city.
 You can look out at some of the most famous landmarks of Paris from this tower including Notre Dame, the Eiffel Tower and Sacré Coeur.

-It takes less then a minutes to climb the entire 196 meters in Europe’s fastest elevator to get stunning views of the capital.
-You can see upto 40km from the tower on a clear day and for a finer evening, book a table for two for an exquisite dining experience with great views in Ciel de Paris, the highest gourmet restaurant in Paris.
+It takes less than a minute to climb the entire 196 meters in Europe’s fastest elevator to get stunning views of the capital.
+You can see up to 40km from the tower on a clear day and for a finer evening, book a table for two for an exquisite dining experience with great views in Ciel de Paris, the highest gourmet restaurant in Paris.

 Located in the Montparnasse quarter of Paris, Montparnasse Cemetery hosts the tombs of many important historical figures – artists, writers, actors and philosophers.